PatGendre/oai-openedition/docs/source/oai_dc.rst

 13. dc:description
 --------------------------------

-``dc:description`` contains abstracts of the document if available, an excerpt (usualy the first lines) otherwise.
-Abstacts may be available in several languages.
+``dc:description`` contains abstracts of the document if available, an excerpt (usually the first lines) otherwise.
+Abstracts may be available in several languages.
 In this case, and ``xml:lang`` attribute specifies the language of the description.

 **Example:** http://oai.openedition.org/?verb=GetRecord&identifier=oai:revues.org:tem/4515&metadataPrefix=oai_dc